Last Updated on by

 There are many reasons people love this backpack but here are three major advantages.

-High Sierra backpacks are made to last and the brand ensures a long lifespan by using quality materials.
+High Sierra backpacks are made to last and the brand ensures a long lifespan by using quality materials,so if you are looking for a pack to wear and tear during your weekend trips, this option will fit you perfectly.
 All materials used are tough Duralite Ripstop.
 The majority of the bag is 600D Duralite which a DWR coating for water-resistance.
 There is also Diamond Ripstop and Mini Ripstop on other parts of the back, also with DWR treatments.

 Affordability is important to a lot of people, especially when purchasing from a brand new to them.
 The Access is extremely affordable for the quality, priced at $120 (check this listing for the latest live prices) but can often be found on sale for close to half price, depending on retailer.
-Keeping in mind that this backpack is going to outlast any big box store $30 backpack, this is an excellent deal.
+Keeping in mind that this backpack is going to outlast any big box store $30 backpack, this is an excellent deal for a pack.

-This backpack is a lot roomier than it looks.
+This backpack is a lot roomier than it looks, it can fit all your basic stuff.
 With dimensions of 20″ x 15″ x 19.5″, there is roughly 27.5 cu. in. or 45 liters of capacity.
 You will get a lot more room than the average daypack but it is still lightweight and comfortable to carry.
 The compartments throughout the backpack also make this model seem a lot larger than it is.

-Despite having a 45L capacity, it isn’t recommended to carry more than 20lbs worth of gear in this backpack, especially on extended trips.
-While the backpack itself can handle the weight, the wearer can experience discomfort.
-The Vapel mesh + Airflow harness and backpanel help to keep things comfortable but the shoulder straps just aren’t made for heavy weights since this isn’t sold as a true outdoor sport or backpacking bag.
+Despite having an easy 45L capacity, it isn’t recommended to carry more than 20lbs of weight worth of gear in this backpack, especially on extended trips.
+While the backpack itself can handle the weight, the wearer can experience discomfort in your shoulder.
+The Vapel mesh + Airflow harness and backpanel help to keep things comfortable but the shoulder straps just aren’t made for heavy weights since this isn’t sold as a true outdoor sport or backpacking bag, but more like a casual or school backpack.

 The Access has a ton of different pockets and compartments to make organization a breeze.
 There is a large main compartment, which is where you will store majority of your gear.
 The Cushion Zone laptop sleeve is built into this main compartment but has back panel access so you can remove your computer without having to dig through other gear.
 The front compartment has a side zipper for easy access.